tmthrgd/ditaa-ditaa/README.md

 ## Future

-The plugin will be broken apart into a more standard `lib/ditaa-ditaa/*.rb` layout with a short `require ...` `lib/ditaa-ditaa.rb` entry point.
-The code will also be more heavily commented in future.
+The plugin will be broken apart into a more standard `lib/ditaa-ditaa/*.rb` layout with a `lib/ditaa-ditaa.rb` entry point.
+The code will also be heavily commented in future.

 ## Acknowledgements